 Mr. Steven T. Priesmeyer, C.P.G., Vice President of Exploration for Palamina Corp. and a qualified person as defined by NI 43-101 has reviewed the contents of the exploration overview section of this MD&A. Mr. Priesmeyer is not considered independent due to his position as an officer and shareholder of the Company.
-In addition to reviewing this report, Mr. Priesmeyer is responsible for management and supervision of the Palamina's exploration program in Mexico.
+In addition to reviewing this report, Mr. Priesmeyer is responsible for management and supervision of the Palamina's exploration programs in Mexico and Peru.